jstritch/easy-git-annex/README.md

 const fooTags = await getFooTags(repositoryPath, 'v*');
 ```

-The `fooTags` array may then be used in your application normally.
+The `fooTags` array can then be used in your application normally.